surveycto/encrypt/README.md

 ![](extras/readme-images/aes_key.png)

-If you choose *Manual entry*, the *default* field value will be the example encryption key (i.e. You won't need to enter anything.
-Just don't edit the default value).
+If you choose *Manual entry*, the *default* field value will include the example encryption key (i.e., no need to type anything).
+Do not modify the default value.

 **Warning**: This is just an example, and you should **not** publicly share your encryption key like this.
 You should use your own encryption key to encrypt and decrypt your data.